-As at September 30, 2018, the Company's digital currencies consisted of the below digital currencies, with a fair value of \$11,198,452.
+As at December 31, 2018, the Company's digital currencies consisted of the below digital currencies, with a fair value of \$10,429,776.
 Digital currencies are recorded at their fair value on the date they are received as income from digital currency mining, and are revalued to their current market value at each reporting date.
-Fair value is determined by taking the hourly volume weighted average price (per the Central European Time zone) from www.cryptocompare.com.